-At Heritage Will Writers, we passionately feel that completing your Will should be as straightforward and pain-free as possible.
-In fact, our Clients tell us that they would’ve done it years ago if they knew how simple it was.
+At Heritage Wills, we passionately feel that completing your Will should be as straightforward and pain-free as possible.
+In fact, our clients tell us that they would’ve done it years ago if they knew how simple it was.
 With that in mind, we’ve compiled some Frequently Asked Questions (FAQs) we receive from clients which may be of help.

 Find out more